Published: Oct 1, 2019. 20 min read

 Talking to her parents seemed the most logical next step.
 Their anticipated rejection could be handled easier than Frank’s.

-“No, Gola,” Papa said, “you’re not taking such a decision.
+Papa hit his fists on the side of his armchair.
+“No, Gola, you’re not taking such a decision.
 You don’t have my permission.”

 "You might even find that your present discontent is the void created by singleness.”